Web Design· 11 min read· Updated April 8, 2026

 Choosing the wrong web design or SEO company doesn't just waste money — it wastes months.
 You end up with a website that doesn't rank, doesn't convert, and doesn't represent your business properly.
 Then you pay again to fix it.

-In Jordan and Saudi Arabia, the web development market ranges from skilled solo freelancers to large enterprise agencies, with quality varying wildly at every price point.
+In Jordan and Saudi Arabia, the web development market ranges from skilled solo freelancers to large enterprise agencies, with quality varying wildly at every scope point.
 The most expensive option isn't always the best, and the cheapest is almost never the smartest.

 This guide gives you a structured evaluation framework, the exact questions to ask, red flags to watch for, and a comparison of different agency types — so you can make a confident decision backed by clear criteria, not gut feeling.